 OverviewThe Progress in International Reading Literacy Study (PIRLS) is administered every five years in more than 55 education systems, including the United States, and provides important international benchmarking information in fourth-grade reading.
 PIRLS is designed to measure both trends in fourth-grade studentsí reading literacy achievement, as well as school and teacher practices related to reading instruction.
 It complements what we learn from national assessments by identifying the strengths and weaknesses of students in reading relative to students around the world.
 In 2011, for the first time, Florida participated in PIRLS at the state-level.
-Florida's results were compared to those of the United States and all of the the other participating countries.
-The PIRLS report and press release were released in December 2012.
+Florida's results were compared to those of the United States and all of the other participating countries.
 PIRLS is designed to provide valid and reliable measures of the performance of students in the aggregate and for major subpopulations, as well as over time.

 Performance on PIRLS represents the standard internationally for reading comprehension at the fourth grade.
 PIRLS has measured trends in reading comprehension at the fourth grade every five years since 2001, with PIRLS 2011 being the third administration.